 What is Bank Account Name?

-When you are opening a bank account with any bank in the United States, the registration form you are supposed to fill has a space for you to fill in your name.
+When you are opening a bank account with any bank in the United States, the registration form you fill has a space for you to fill in your name.
 The name you provide when filling the document will be used as your bank account name.

 Furthermore, a bank account name helps in personalizing the accounts customers open with banks.
 Banks record thousands and millions of customers, and even with the unique bank account number provided, a bank account name is required to ensure security and the efficiency of transfers.